shlomif/halting-my-real-person-fiction/README.md

 ## Sarah Michelle Gellar and Summer Glau

-Instead I sent the actresses [Sarah Michelle Gellar](https://en.wikipedia.org/wiki/Sarah_Michelle_Gellar), and [Summer Glau](https://en.wikipedia.org/wiki/Summer_Glau), two actresses who seemed invaluable for that due to previous associations, and while their acting careers were already on the brink of termination, and I depicted them positively, likely may have sealed the envelope on both of their Hollywood careers.
-But it was probably the best for both, because the Hollywood professionals were already intimidated by them Why?
+Instead I sent the actresses [Sarah Michelle Gellar](https://en.wikipedia.org/wiki/Sarah_Michelle_Gellar), and [Summer Glau](https://en.wikipedia.org/wiki/Summer_Glau), two actresses who seemed invaluable for that due to previous associations I had, and while their acting careers were already on the brink of termination, and I depicted them positively, likely may have sealed the envelope on both of their Hollywood careers.
+But it was probably the best for both, because the Hollywood professionals were already intimidated by them, and they could be more productive as non-acting non-professionals activists.
+Why?

 Because they are professionals.
 The better they played, the more they were scorned and maligned and given poor roles by other jealous professional movie makers who were jealous of their competency and elevated perception by amateur fans who knew better.
 There is a whole [YouTube search about why Hollywood cannot cast X anymore](https://twitter.com/shlomif/status/1174571159372935168) but it is the same old story.
-To paraphrase on an old original Star Trek series
+To paraphrase on an old Star Trek (the original series)
 quote: "it does not happen some of the time.
 It happens all the time."

 But in the music industry it never happens.
 It will be very preposterous to